PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 interests (see responsibilities below for examples), some of which don't necessarily involve grading (despite the title name).

-Grading managers will work closely with Prof. Paredes
+Grading managers will work closely with Prof. Dall'Agnol.

 **Responsibilities (time commitment variable):**